 - Wireless Internet: $20 -$50 per week

-- Shared apartments: this option can range in price from as little as $70AUD to $250AUD per week, depending on what part of the city you decide to live in.
-Sharing with other students or workers is a great option for a long term stay in Australia.
+This option can range in price from as little as $70AUD to $250AUD per week, depending on what part of the city you decide to live in.
+Sharing with other students or workers is a great option for a long-term stay in Australia.
 Rooms may be available as single or double, or if you travel in a pair, a contained studio apartment may be the best option.
 Locals will post available rooms on websites such as Gumtree and Flatmates.

-- Homestays: these are a great way to quickly immerse yourself in Australian culture and get a better grasp on the English language!
+These are a great way to quickly immerse yourself in Australian culture and get a better grasp on the English language!
 Host families are carefully selected and are all warm and welcoming.
 This accommodation could last between four weeks or the entire duration of your course.
-It’s a very private option, but still an accessible price ranging from $110-$270AUD per week.
-Homestays can be fun but are usually more than 30 minutes away from the city, which isn’t always ideal for international students.
+It’s a very private option, but still, an accessible price, ranging from $110-$270AUD per week.
+Homestays can be fun, but are usually more than 30 minutes away from the city, which isn’t always ideal for international students.

 Best Places to Live on the Gold Coast

-The Gold Coast is one of the most exciting Australian cities to live in; from the sandy beaches, to the endless job opportunities.
-It can be hard to make a decision about where to live but fear not!
-We’ve made a guide of some of the most student friendly suburbs in the area to help you choose.
+The Gold Coast is one of the most exciting Australian cities to live in; from the sandy beaches to the endless job opportunities.
+It can be hard to make a decision about where to live, but fear not!
+We’ve made a guide to some of the most student-friendly suburbs in the area to help you choose.

 Broadbeach is a vibrant mix of inner-city retail lifestyle and Aussie surf culture.
-This one-of-a-kind vibe has people flocking from all over the world to visit and it can be one of the most exciting places to live in Australia.
-If you need some retail therapy, Broadbeach is the place to do it; between their incredible Pacific Fair shopping centre with over 400 stores and various designer and local boutique brands lining the suburbs, you’ll be able to shop ‘til you drop.
-The area is home to other major attractions, such as gorgeous beaches and the Star Casino, which makes its nightlife incredible.
-Young professionals and students populate the area and you’ll only be 15 minutes from the city centre.
+This one-of-a-kind vibe has people flocking from all over the world to visit, and it can be one of the most exciting places to live in Australia.
+If you need some retail therapy, Broadbeach is the place to do it; between their incredible Pacific Fair shopping centre with over 400 stores and various designer and local boutique brands lining the suburbs, you’ll be able to shop “til you drop”.
+The area is home to other major attractions, such as gorgeous beaches and the Star Casino, which makes its nightlife remarkable.
+Young professionals and students populate the area, and you’ll only be 15 minutes from the city centre.

 Must do in Broadbeach: Shop ‘til you drop at Pacific Fair shopping centre

 Robina is a vibrant town with a little bit of everything!
 Sports, shopping and convenience are all major draw cards for the suburb.
 The area is perfect for students, as Robina is generally known as the Gold Coast’s “education precinct”.
-There’s plenty of students around as some of the country’s best vocational education institutions and universities call it home.
-Locals love to boast about the sport culture, which isn’t beach reliant.
-The area is home to an abundance of golf courses, rugby grounds and has even hosted the Commonwealth Games.
-Robina has everything you could want out of an Aussie suburb but if you’re looking to spend time at the beach, or even in the neighbouring city centre of Brisbane, everything is easily reached by train.
+There are plenty of students around as some of the country’s best vocational education institutions and universities call it home.
+Locals love to boast about the sports culture, which isn’t beach reliant.
+The area is home to an abundance of golf courses, and rugby grounds and has even hosted the Commonwealth Games.
+Robina has everything you could want out of an Aussie suburb, but if you’re looking to spend time at the beach, or even in the neighbouring city centre of Brisbane, everything is easily reached by train.

 Must do in Robina: Catch a game of rugby at the Cbus Super Stadium

-Southport is a vibrant mix of businesses, high rise apartments and quiet beach suburb streets; perfect to suit any lifestyle you’re after in the land down under.
-This attributes to the eclectic mix of people in the area, however the suburb is home to a majority of young professionals and students looking for a slightly cheaper area to live.
+Southport is a vibrant mix of businesses, high-rise apartments and quiet beach suburb streets; perfect to suit any lifestyle you’re after in the land down under.
+This attributes to the eclectic mix of people in the area, however, the suburb is home to a majority of young professionals and students looking for a slightly cheaper area to live in.
 Southport is in a convenient location, just five minutes from the nightlife and surfing provided by Surfers Paradise and an easy commute to the neighbouring city centre of Brisbane.
 The community vibe that the area provides is extremely welcoming to international students.
 Southport is perfect if you’re looking for a cheap and convenient place to live on the Gold Coast.